sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-Both attendance and lively participation in class discussions are vital for a seminar class and are therefore given a grade in this course to reflect their importance.
-Reach out to the instructor as soon as possible if you have a documented reason for absence (e.g., medical or family emergency) to receive an “excused absence.”
-I will keep a log of your attendance and the quality (not quantity) of your contributions to class discussions.
+Both attendance and lively participation in class discussions are vital for a seminar class and are therefore given a grade in this course to reflect their importance. <u>Reach out to the instructor as soon as possible if you have a documented reason for absence</u> (e.g., medical or family emergency) to receive an “excused absence.”
+The instructor will keep a log of your attendance and the quality (not quantity) of your contributions to class discussions.
 Small assignments posted to Canvas (e.g., syllabus quiz) also qualify under this grade category.
-Students who receive full points for participation will arrive to class on time, contact the professor well in advance of missing a class, be eager to share and respectful of others’ ideas, and pose insightful questions and comments that elevate class discussions.
+Students who receive full points for participation will <u>arrive to class on time</u>, <u>contact the professor well in advance of missing a class</u>, <u>be eager to share and respectful of others’ ideas</u>, and <u>pose insightful questions and comments that elevate class discussions.</u>

 <div class="heatMap">